iamcxds/subtitle-grothendieck/readme.md

 # Alexander Grothendieck, sur les routes d'un génie

-Chinese subtitle of the [documentary](https://www.youtube.com/watch?v=4dV5YXwb7zg) about Grothendieck, ongoing project(30%).
+A Chinese subtitle for the [documentary](https://www.youtube.com/watch?v=4dV5YXwb7zg) about Grothendieck.

+Started in May 2021, ongoing project(30%).